Roihan21/Machine-Learning-Projects/01_Molecular_Solubility_Prediction/README.md

-# 🧪 Predicting Molecular Solubility using Machine Learning
+# 🧪 01---Predicting Molecular Solubility using Machine Learning

 *My first end-to-end Machine Learning project — learning how to build, evaluate, and improve a regression model beyond just following a tutorial.*